corda/corda/docs/source/upgrading-cordapps.rst

 5. Stop the nodes
 ^^^^^^^^^^^^^^^^^
 Have each node operator stop their node.
-They should do a :ref:`node drain <draining_the_node>` first to avoid the definition of states or contracts changing whilst a flow is in progress.
+If you are also changing flow definitions, you should perform a :ref:`node drain <draining_the_node>` first to avoid the definition of states or contracts changing whilst a flow is in progress.

 6. Re-run the network bootstrapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you're using the network bootstrapper instead of a network map server and have defined any new contracts, you need to re-run the network bootstrapper.
+If you're using the network bootstrapper instead of a network map server and have defined any new contracts, you need to re-run the network bootstrapper to whitelist the new contracts.
 See :doc:`network-bootstrapper`.

 7. Restart the nodes
 ^^^^^^^^^^^^^^^^^^^^